yunzhuangshen/MLPH/README.md

-# A Machine-Learning-Based Pricing Heuristic for Column Generation
+# Enhancing Column Generation by a Machine-Learning-BasedPricing Heuristic for Graph Coloring (to appear at AAAI 2022)

-This repository holds the code for using brand-and-price to solve the graph coloring problem.
 We propose a machine-learning-based heuristic pricing method to accelarate the progress of column generation.
-The code is organized as follows:
+Our code is mainly written in C++ and is organized as follows:

-- GCB, containing Graph Coloring Benchmarks
+- GCB folder contains Graph Coloring Benchmarks
-- CG, containing c++ code for column generation and python code for analyzing the results.
+- CG folder contains code for column generation.
-- BP, containing c++ code for branch-and-price and python code for analyzing the results.
+- BP folder contains code for branch-and-price.

 ## Requirements
 The C++ code can then be built with cmake (version >= 3.10) with: